Fgraziano/SimulationCode/README.md

-# SurvSampl
+# Ssimulation code
-Two phase sampling and performance of different design, plot of power and sample size
+Simulation code for the two phase sampling